-What are the 123 Reg Nameservers and how do I point to them?
+What are the 123 Reg Nameservers and how do I point to or reset them?

-Simply put, nameservers are what makes the connection between your domain and your hosting.
-When someone goes to your web address the nameserver recalls where the website files are hosted and directs you to them, so the website is displayed in the browser.
+Nameservers connect your website’s name (like www.example.com) to the actual address where it’s stored on the internet.
+When someone goes to your web address, the nameserver recalls where the website files are hosted and directs you to them to display the website in the browser.

 If you have registered a domain with 123 Reg, by default, they will use 123 Reg Nameservers.
 This is because it is likely you will also have your hosting with 123 Reg.
 However, you can update the nameservers associated with a domain to anything you choose.
 For example, you might have your domain registered with 123 Reg, but your hosting is provided by another third-party.